Multinational Forces Conduct an Amphibious Raid RIMPAC 2024

-Multinational forces conduct an amphibious raid during the tactical phase of Exercise Rim of the Pacific (RIMPAC) 2024 aboard Marine Corps Training Area Bellows, Hawaii, July 25, 2024.
-Twenty nine nations, 40 surface ships, three submarines, 14 national land forces, more than 150 aircraft and 25,000 personnel are participating in RIMPAC in and around the Hawaiian Islands, June 27 to Aug.
+Multinational forces conduct an amphibious raid exercise during the tactical phase of Exercise Rim of the Pacific 2024 on Marine Corps Training Area Bellows, Waimanalo, Hawaii, July 27.
+Twenty-nine nations, 40 surface ships, three submarines, 14 national land forces, more than 150 aircraft and 25,000 personnel are participating in RIMPAC in and around the Hawaiian Islands, June 27 to Aug.
 1. The world's largest international maritime exercise, RIMPAC provides a unique training opportunity while fostering and sustaining cooperative relationships among participants critical to ensuring the safety of sea lanes and security on the world's oceans.
 RIMPAC 2024 is the 29th exercise in the series that began in 1971.
 (U.S. Marine Corps video by Lance Cpl.
-Moses S. Lopez Franco)
+Jose Villasenor)

 |Date Taken: